nicofretti/DataGenFlow/website/README.md

-# DataGenFlow Marketing Website
+# DataGenFlow Website

-Marketing website and documentation for DataGenFlow.
+Website and documentation for DataGenFlow.

 ## Development